tozny/e3db/README.md

 our
 blog](https://tozny.com/blog/announcing-project-e3db-the-end-to-end-encrypted-database/).

 Tozny's E3DB provides a familiar JSON-based NoSQL-style API for reading, writing, and listing JSON data stored securely in the cloud.

-First a caveat: *Don’t store anything you want to keep (yet!).* This is a developer preview, and we might have to delete the database periodically.
-Please do try it out as an experiment, and over time, we will build it into a durable encrypted storage solution!

 ## Quick Start

 Please try out E3DB and give us feedback!
 Read below for detailed instructions.
 Here are the basic steps.
-You'll need Java 8 or higher.
 E3DB has been tested on MacOS, Windows, and Linux:

- 1. Download the appropriate binary from our [releases page](https://github.com/tozny/e3db-cli/releases/download) and save it somewhere in your PATH.
-For convenience, rename the binary to `e3db` and make sure to set the executable bit.
+ 1. Download the appropriate binary from our [releases page](https://github.com/tozny/e3db-cli/releases) and save it somewhere in your PATH.
+For convenience, rename the binary to `e3db`.
- 1. `e3db register` - then check your email!
+ 1. `$ e3db register` - then check your email!
- 1. `e3db ls` - You should see nothing
+ 1. `$ e3db ls` - You should see nothing
- 1. Write a record: `recordID=$(e3db write address_book '{"name": "John Doe", "phone": "503-555-1212"}')`
+ 1. Write a record: `$ recordID=$(e3db write address_book '{"name": "John Doe", "phone": "503-555-1212"}')`
- 1. `e3db ls` - You should see your new record
+ 1. `$ e3db ls` - You should see your new record
- 1. Read a record: `e3db read $recordID`
+ 1. Read a record: `$ e3db read $recordID`

 ## Terms of Service